 Because we don’t know the specific retail years of any of the Mystery Maker pieces other than the 1933-34 Chicago Worlds Fair items seen in The Mystery Maker Returns (and my mom’s necklace which was purchased between 1934 and 1936) it’s impossible to create a timeline of their ‘style evolution.’
 Clearly they produced many designs over a yet-unknown span of seasons.
 Could these patterned mesh necklaces have been part of their earliest output as a newcomer to the market, using the ribbed box clasp and then after adding the watchband-style flat chain then added the coordinating smooth-center box clasp to their findings stock?
 Very possibly.
 Or these items could have been made by another company entirely, and the matching paint colors/combinations were simply a coincidence spawned by yearly fashion color trends.

 And just to thicken the plot even more, there exists a small sub-genre of these patterned mesh necklaces as well.
 They are easily identifiable as absolutely all being from the same design source and they also offer two brand new clues to the mystery.
-Those necklaces will be the subject of my next vintage jewelry post.
+Those necklaces make their debut in my next post.

 If you have any information about this jewelry or photographs of examples that do not yet appear in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.